readthedocs/readthedocs.org/docs/guides/manage-translations.rst

 .. warning::

    It's important to use always the same method to translate the documentation and do not mix them.
-   Otherwise, it's very easy to end up with inconsistent translations or loosing already translated text.
+   Otherwise, it's very easy to end up with inconsistent translations or losing already translated text.

 Build the documentation in target language